HackGT/live-site/README.md

 # Live Site

-The HexLabs platform for hosting livestreams, virtual events, schedules, FAQs and more!
-Currently, this is a frontend only project.
+The HexLabs platform for hosting Hexlabs events!
+This app is a frontend-only project with the backend in our [api repo](https://github.com/HackGT/api)

 ## Setup

-1. Copy `.env.example` to `.env` or create an new file `.env`
-2. Fill in env variables (Ask @checkinTeam)
-3. Run `yarn install`
+1. Run `yarn install`
-4. Run `yarn start` to start dev server
+2. Run `yarn start` to start dev server

-Go to the CMS URL which is https://keystone.dev.hack.gt/ for dev purposes and either make an event for testing or use an existing event.
+To edit content displayed on the pages navigate to `/admin`